WNPX-TV: As a Pax/Ion O&O

 In 1998, Roberts Broadcasting sold WKZX to Paxson Communications, who shut down the station's news operation.
 Paxson also moved and upgraded WKZX's transmitter to begin focusing the channel on the Nashville market.
 The station's call sign was changed to WNPX-TV.
 On August 31, the station ended its affiliation with The WB and began airing programming from the then-new upstart television network Pax TV, the forerunner of Ion Television.

 The WB would continue airing on WNAB along with the cable superstation feed of WGN.
 However, a year later, on January 27, 1999, network co-owners Time Warner and Tribune mutually agreed that as of September, they would cease the stopgap WB programming relay over the WGN superstation feed.
-Affiliation agreements were signed with local broadcast stations within the top-100 media markets after its launch, whereas coverage for the 110 smallest markets was only achieved through the September 1998 launch of The WeB (renamed The WB 100+ Station Group).
-Cable providers were offered a pre-packaged feed of WB network and syndicated programs.
 As a result, WNAB became the sole WB affiliate in the Nashville market.